 Alabama Water Watch (AWW), part of Auburn University Water Resource Center, is a citizen volunteer water quality monitoring program covering all of the major river basins of the state.
-The mission of AWW is to improve both water quality and water policy through citizen monitoring and action.
+The mission of AWW is to improve AWW both water quality and water policy through citizen monitoring and action.
 AWW uses EPA-approved monitoring plans with a community-based approach to train citizens to monitor conditions and trends of their local waterbodies.
 AWW helps volunteers collect, analyze, and understand their data to make positive impacts.
 The AWW vision is to have a citizen monitor on every stream, river, lake, and coast in Alabama.
 AWW aims to foster the development of statewide water quality monitoring by educating, training, and empowering citizens.57

-Life on Land
+15 Life on Land

 To protect the air we breathe, the water we drink, and the food we eat, sustainably managing forests, desertification, land degradation, and biodiversity loss is crucial.
-58 Biodiversity is essential for climate change adaptation and natural disaster risk reduction, but biodiversity is decreasing more rapidly than any other time in human history.
-58 Auburn University is highly engaged with Goal 15 across a variety of categories; most notably through course offerings, with at least 141 courses offered from 2016-2018.
+Biodiversity is essential for climate change adaptation and natural disaster risk reduction, but biodiversity is decreasing more rapidly than any other time in human history.
+Auburn University is highly engaged with Goal 15 across a variety of categories; most notably through teaching activities, with at least 80 courses offered from 2016-2018.
+SDG 15 has the highest engagement through teaching activities of any SDG at Auburn University.
 Auburn University is a land-grant institution with strong teaching, research, outreach, and student involvement with forestry, agriculture, horticulture, and more.
 Auburn University is a direct stakeholder in local, statewide, national, and global land health because of the investments the university has made in forests, farming, soil health, and ecosystems at these levels, making Goal 15 a direct concern of this institution.